-The specific objective of the department does not provide for undergraduate specialization in various fields but strives to provide a broad foundation based on mathematical and scientific principles that will prepare the graduate to take his/her place in any of the various fields of study.
+The Electrical Engineering program strives to provide a broad foundation based on mathematical and scientific principles that will prepare the graduate to take his/her place in any of the various fields of study.
+It does not provide for undergraduate specialization in various fields.